 Unfortunately, the reality is sometimes very different.

 For a variety of reasons, some executors will find themselves defending a Will.
-These reasons include a challenge to the validity of the Will, a family provision claim being made, or a claim that the Testator has failed to deliver on a promise made during their lifetime.
+These reasons include challenging the validity of the Will, a family provision claim being made, or a claim that the Testator has failed to deliver on a promise made during their lifetime.
 In all of these circumstances the responsibilities of an executor can be extensive and complex.

 WillClaim lawyers can help you understand your role as an executor and assist you to defend the Will.